tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 Register a new TRON TRC-10 or TRC-20 token in the virtual account

 <h4>10 credits per API call.</h4><br/> <p>First step to create new TRC 10/20 token with given supply on the Tron blockchain with support of Tatum's private ledger.<br/> This method only creates Tatum Private ledger virtual currency with predefined parameters.
 It will not generate any blockchain smart contract.<br/> The whole supply of TRC 10/20 token is stored in the customer's newly created account.
-Then it is possible to create new Tatum accounts with TRC 10/20 token name as account's currency.<br/> Newly created account is frozen until the specific TRC 10/20 smart contract address is linked with the Tatum virtual currency, representing the token.<br/> Order of the steps to create TRC 10/20 smart contract with Tatum private ledger support: <ol> <li>Create TRC 10/20 token (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc10">Deploy TRC 10</a> or <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc20">TRC 20 smart contract</a> - create new TRC 10/20 smart contract on the blockchain</li> <li><a href="#operation/storeTokenAddress">Store TRC 10/20 smart contract address</a> - link newly created TRC 10/20 smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for TRC 10/20 Tatum accounts</li> </ol> There is a helper method <a href="#operation/TronDeployTrc">Deploy TRC 10/20 Smart Contract to Blockchain and Ledger</a>, which wraps first 2 steps into 1 method.<br/> Address on the blockchain, where all initial supply will be transferred, can be defined via the address or xpub and derivationIndex.
-When xpub is present, the account connected to this virtualCurrency will be set as the account's xpub. </p>
+Then it is possible to create new Tatum accounts with TRC 10/20 token name as account's currency.<br/> Newly created account is frozen until the specific TRC 10/20 smart contract address is linked with the Tatum virtual currency, representing the token.<br/> Order of the steps to create TRC 10/20 smart contract with Tatum private ledger support: <ol> <li>Create TRC 10/20 token (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc10">Deploy TRC 10</a> or <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc20">TRC 20 smart contract</a> - create new TRC 10/20 smart contract on the blockchain</li> <li><a href="#operation/storeTokenAddress">Store TRC 10/20 smart contract address</a> - link newly created TRC 10/20 smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for TRC 10/20 Tatum accounts</li> </ol> Blockchain address will be assigned to the virtual account as a deposit address.
+It can be defined via the address explicitly or by using xpub and derivationIndex.
+There is a helper method <a href="#operation/TronDeployTrc">Deploy TRC 10/20 Smart Contract to Blockchain and Ledger</a>, which wraps first 2 steps into 1 method.<br/> </p>

 ### Example